Counselling, Couples Counselling and Psychotherapy

-Joanna works with adult individuals, couples, and adolescents at her private psychotherapy practice at The Affinity Centre Cheadle .
-With a strong belief in the benefits of emotional resilience, Joanna uses Transactional Analysis, Acceptance and Commitment Therapy, and Imago Relationship Therapy to provide short-term and longer term therapy and counselling.
+Joanna works with adult individuals and couples at her private psychotherapy practice at The Affinity Centre Cheadle .
+With a strong belief in the benefits of emotional resilience and wellbeing, Joanna uses Transactional Analysis, Acceptance and Commitment Therapy, and Imago Relationship Therapy to provide short-term and longer term therapy and counselling.

-It’s all-too-easy to be sold on an idea of ‘happiness’ being a route to feeling ok with our self and the world.
+It’s all-too-easy to be sold on an idea of ‘happiness’ being a route to feeling ok with yourself and the world.
 I believe that meaningfulness and fulfilment are the route to contentment.
-This can include happiness of course, though not as a constant state and not at the cost of all the other feelings us humans are blessed with.
+This can include happiness of course, though not as a constant state and not at the cost of all the other feelings that help navigate the day-to-day.

 Life often comes with expectations and an array of choices at every turn.
-Day-to-day living can be challenging when balancing relationships, family, work, and responsibilities so it’s understandable we need support when things get too much.
-For young people, school days aren’t always “the best days of our lives” and can be hard to navigate without the necessary life skills.
+Day-to-day living can be challenging when balancing relationships, family, work, and responsibilities so it’s understandable you support when things get too much.
 Couples have long and successful marriages only for things to fall apart when a crisis hits.
+This is normal.

-People come to therapy for all sorts of reasons, sometimes because of a life event or difficulty and sometimes to gain more insight, self-awareness and to improve communication and connection with others.
+People come to therapy for all sorts of reasons, sometimes because of a life event or difficulty and sometimes to gain more insight, self-awareness and to improve communication and connection with loved ones.

-I believe each of us deserves to live freely with confidence, and that everything we need to bring about personal change and acceptance lies within us.
+I believe each of us deserves to live freely with confidence, and that everything you need to bring about personal change and acceptance lies within you.
 Experiencing your problems with a trained therapist can deepen your understanding as you gain clarity around what you think and feel, and acknowledge and accept what you have been through.

 I mainly work using Transactional Analysis (TA) because it’s a therapy that aligns with my personal values and philosophy .
-TA offers easily accessible frameworks that enables us to make sense of how our childhood experiences and personality influence our present-day life.
+TA offers easily accessible frameworks that enables you to make sense of how your past/childhood experiences and personality influence your present-day life.

 That said, I also love Imago Relationship Therapy and use this with couples.
-I think Acceptance and Commitment Therapy as a very present-moment approach and I use this model with people of all ages.
+Acceptance and Commitment Therapy is a very present-moment approach and I use this model with people of all ages.

 Whilst these three models integrate well, what is paramount is the relationship between therapist and client.